xpepermint/approvedjs/README.md

 ### Input Filters

 In most cases we deal with data objects thus type casting isn't needed.
 However, in some cases we need to extract certain keys into a new object.
-In some cases we need to cast values to a certain data type.
+In some cases we also need to cast values to a certain data type.

 Approved.js includes a method called `filterInput` which allows for filtering input against a list of  filters we provide.
-This is great for cases where we need to save an object to a database thus we can first filter out unknown keys, modify object values and then safely insert data into the database.
+This is great for cases where we need to save an object to a database thus we can first filter out unknown keys, modify object values and then safely insert data into a database.

 Let's first define `filters` for our input object.